klmitchell2/ShareUserDefaults/README.md

 ## Testing Enviroment
 - This tweak was tested on an iPhone 8 Plus running iOS 14.8 and jailbroken with Checkra1n.

+## Future Enhancements
+- Ability to view NSUserDefaults on the phone
+- Ability to turn on/off the tweak in settings